-NIAB is an independent science-based organisation with strong links to primary agriculture and horticulture through its sector-specific in-house, and partner, membership programmes - including NIAB Agronomy (arable and forage), NIAB Seeds, NIAB Fruit (soft, top and stone) and the Controlled Traffic Farming Network, and our links with the Cambridge University Potato Growers Research Association (CUPGRA).
+NIAB is an independent science-based organisation with strong links to primary agriculture and horticulture through its sector-specific in-house, and partner, membership programmes - including NIAB Agronomy (arable and forage), NIAB Seeds, NIAB Fruit (soft, top and stone), the Controlled Traffic Farming Network and the British Crop Production Council, and our links with the Cambridge University Potato Growers Research Association (CUPGRA).

 Our members are important to the success of the organisation, ensuring that our experimental programme is aligned with current and future challenges on farm.
 They not only guide the members’ research programme, but ensure researchers are focused on real world-issues in the industry.
 This ensures that NIAB’s research programme is industry focused, relevant and outcome-driven.